mentainha/m3o/README.md

 M3O is built on existing public cloud infrastructure using managed kubernetes along with our own [infrastructure automation](https://github.com/m3o/platform) and abstraction layer for existing third party public APIs.
-We host the open source [Micro](https://github.com/micro/micro) project as our base Cloud OS and use it to power all the [Micro Services](https://github.com/micro/services), which provide simpler building blocks for existing cloud primitives
+We host the open source [Micro](https://github.com/micro/micro) project as our base Cloud OS and use it to power all the [Micro Services](https://github.com/micro/services), which provide simpler building blocks for existing cloud primitives.

+### UX

-We then host our own custom dev UX on top and a [backend](https://github.com/m3o/backend) as the management control plane.
+We host our own custom dev UX ([m3o/cloud](https://github.com/m3o/cloud)) on top of the infrastructure stack and a [backend](https://github.com/m3o/backend) which acts as the management control plane.

+### Services

 Developers build and contribute to services in [github.com/micro/services](https://github.com/micro/services), a vendor neutral home.
 We then automate the building and publishing of those services and client libraries.
 This creates a shared and fully managed platform for everyone to leverage.

+### Infrastructure

 We primarily use existing open source software, fully managed services and third party public APIs as the backing infrastructure then layer a standard interface on top.
 With all the services on one platform, accessible with one API token, we drastically improve the Dev UX.